 - Menstrual Irregularities

 - Difficulty Conceiving

-- Miscarriage
+- Miscarriage and other pregnancy complications

 - Skin Problems

+- Metabolic syndrome

 The doctor will explain this condition to you and how it has caused your problems.
-Metformin is being used to relieve symptoms and increase fertility.
+Metformin is being used to assist with weight loss, insulin resistance and to improve menstrual regularity.
+It may be used to improve fertility by restoring menstrual cycles but in this situation, it is normally used with another medication to help you ovulate.